NHL Hall of Fame

 In 2022, Luongo was inducted into the Hockey Hall of Fame, honoring his incredible career, leadership, and impact on the game.

-Luongo's Awards and Records
+Luongo's Awards and Honors

 • 2× Olympic Gold Medalist (2006, 2010 – Canada)